jangxyz/ecogwiki-client/README.md

 	pip install ecog

-A runnable `ecog` executable is installed to use right away.
+This will install `ecog` package together with its dependencies.
+An runnable `ecog` program is also installed for easy use.

 ## Manual Install

 Download the `ecog.py` file and start using it.
+Don't forget to install `oauth2`, `feedparser` and `dateutil`.

 # Getting Started

-try the following commands:
+Try the following commands:

 `ecog list`

 `ecog cat Home`

 `ecog edit Home`

+will act on default host, www.ecogwiki.com .

+If you have your own host, you can do it on your host:

+	ecog --host ecogwiki-jangxyz.appspot.com cat 'ecogwiki client'

 ## Commands List